digital-asset/daml/docs/source/app-dev/services.rst

 The on-ledger effect of the command execution will be reported via the `transaction service <#transaction-service>`__, described below.
 The completion status of the command is reported via the `command completion service <#command-completion-service>`__.
 Your application should receive completions, correlate them with command submission, and handle errors and failed commands.
 Alternatively, you can use the `command service <#command-service>`__, which conveniently wraps the command submission and completion services.

-Commands can be labeled with two application-specific IDs, both of which are returned in completion events:
+Commands can be labeled with three application-specific IDs, which are all returned in completion events:

-- A :ref:`commandId <com.daml.ledger.api.v1.Commands.command_id>`, returned to the submitting application only.
-It is generally used to implement this correlation between commands and completions.
+- A :ref:`submission ID <com.daml.ledger.api.v1.Commands.submission_id>`, returned to the submitting application only.
+  It is generally used to implement the correlation between individual command submissions and their completions.
+- A :ref:`command ID <com.daml.ledger.api.v1.Commands.command_id>`, returned to the submitting application only.
+  :ref:`Command deduplication <command-submission-service-deduplication>` uses the command ID to identify resubmissions of intended ledger changes.
-- A :ref:`workflowId <com.daml.ledger.api.v1.Commands.workflow_id>`, returned as part of the resulting transaction to all applications receiving it.
+- A :ref:`workflow ID <com.daml.ledger.api.v1.Commands.workflow_id>`, returned as part of the resulting transaction to all applications receiving it.
 It can be used to track workflows between parties, consisting of several transactions.

 For full details, see :ref:`the proto documentation for the service <com.daml.ledger.api.v1.CommandSubmissionService>`.